LE COIN DES PARENTS ATELIER MOTRICITÉ LIBRE Villefort

 Date(s) :

-La Loco-Motive 48 vous propose un atelier motricité libre (0 à 6 ans) samedi 18 avril de 10h à 11h30 à la micro-crèche de Villefort.
+La Loco-Motive 48 vous propose un atelier motricité libre (0 à 6 ans) samedi 20 juin de 10h à 11h30 à la micro-crèche de Villefort.
 Un espace adapté pour laisser les enfants explorer, bouger et grandir à leur rythme.
 Réservations et infos Pauline 06 81 93 15 00

-La Loco-Motive 48 vous propose un atelier motricité libre (0 à 6 ans) samedi 18 avril de 10h à 11h30 à la micro-crèche de Villefort.
+La Loco-Motive 48 vous propose un atelier motricité libre (0 à 6 ans) samedi 20 juin de 10h à 11h30 à la micro-crèche de Villefort.
 Un espace adapté pour laisser les enfants explorer, bouger et grandir à leur rythme.
 Réservations et infos Pauline 06 81 93 15 00 .

 micro crèche Villefort 48800 Lozère Occitanie +33 6 81 93 15 00 contact@loco48.fr